WHEN TO KEEP YOUR CHILD HOME FROM SCHOOL

 The Pennsylvania State Laws require that information on AIDS be included in our curriculum.
 We also believe that to totally educate our students, it is our responsibility to present up-to-date information and emphasize the importance of healthful living.
-The video and handouts for these presentations are available for parents to preview in your child’s school .
-If you find this information objectionable and would like to have your child excused from this topic, please notify the school in writing.
+This information will be included in the Growth and Development lessons for 6th grades students.

 As part of the Department of Health’s required Growth Screening Program, all Pennsylvania families with school-aged children in K-12 are to receive notification informing them of their child’s height, weight, BMI, and BMI percentile.
 The BMI measurement is considered a screening tool and is not a definitive measure of overweight as it does have limitations.
 The BMI screenings will be done in the future and results will be posted on parent portal of Sapphire.
 Please call the nurse at your child’s school if you have any questions about the results or would like a paper copy.